AutoxingTech/axbot_rest_book/docs/reference/landmarks.md

 In a typical stock area where cargos are lying randomly everywhere, the only thing that doesn't change are the legs of stock shelves.
-In this case, lidar landmarks then can be used to consolidate positioning.
+In this case, lidar landmarks can be used to consolidate positioning.

 Landmarks are made of reflective cohesive material, sticked to legs of shelves, corners of walls.